AustinAdamDenofrio/Western-Journey/README.md

 4 methods:
-Some of them not yet implimented into the game -EnemyDamage    is the method that calculates enemy damage at random -PlayerDamage   is the method that calculates the players damage and critical strike damage as well as regulates the odds of critiacal strikes
+Some of them not yet implimented into the game
+ - EnemyDamage    is the method that calculates enemy damage at random
+ - PlayerDamage   is the method that calculates the players damage and critical strike damage as well as regulates the odds of critiacal strikes
- -Store          is the method that dives the player into a store menu that allows them to purchase items
+ - Store          is the method that dives the player into a store menu that allows them to purchase items
- -PlayerReview   This method allows the player to review the game then stores their answers in a json file
+ - PlayerReview   This method allows the player to review the game then stores their answers in a json file

 Features:
--Masterloops
+- Masterloops
      The loops are in the Store and PlayerReview methods.
 They run to ensure the player chooses a valid selection in the menus.
--Additional class that inherits properties from it's parent
-     The Bear class inherits from the enemy class, taking on all the characteristics exept has higher health.
+- Additional class that inherits properties from it's parent The Bear class inherits from the enemy class, taking on all the characteristics exept has higher health.
 -